 OWL is is the age-appropriate compliment to any parents’ human sexuality education efforts.
 This secular curriculum is based firmly on the values of respect, responsibility, justice, and inclusivity.
 We offer four of the six OWL courses: K – 1, Upper Elementary, Middle School, and High School.
 Please see our OWL page for additional information on upcoming classes.

-Our Director of Religious Education, Regina Knabe, has over 20 years’ experience as an educator working with students “crawling through college” and beyond.
+Our Director of Religious Education (DRE), Regina Knabe, has over 20 years’ experience as an educator working with students “crawling through college” and beyond.
 Her motto is “catch kids doing things right.”

 The RE Committee is our governing body.
 Committee members, in partnership with the DRE, serve hours upon hours planning classes, trainings, events, and curricula as well as budgeting, decision-making, and preparing monthly, term, and annual reports and evaluations that maintain a healthy program.

 Our Nursery Staff has a deep affection for early childhood development.
 They are well trained, CPR-certified, and experienced with the specific needs of this age range.
-Most importantly, these ladies love your kids.
+Most importantly, these people love your kids.

-1U Volunteers are background checked, vetted, and matched to a position in keeping with their skills, talent, and passion.
+1U Volunteer RE Teachers are background checked, vetted, and matched to a position in keeping with their skills, talent, and passion.
 They are not just incredible people doing great things for kids: RE Volunteers are the teachers you wanted when you were a child; they are making an impact on your child’s faith formation.

 The congregation at large has a powerful influence on our children.
 They lead by example and live their values here on campus and out in the larger community.
 We are proud of our members that live their true selves, stand up for injustice, and make the world a better place.